 The CFN also has more of a balance between funding public transport and roading – with a 42% roads, 58% PT funding split.
 This compares to the ITP proposing to spend 72% of its capital on roads and only 28% on public transport.
 I guess the key point is that we can actually afford a high quality PT system and it can be done without having to drastically cut against road building.
-Instead the roading programme would focus on smaller network tweaks rather than road projects massive in scale.
-It’s also worth noting that this is just one suggested approach to dealing with the problem, some of you might have different ideas and would like to see certain projects at the expensive of others.
+Instead, the roading programme would focus on smaller network tweaks, rather than road projects which are massive in scale.
+It’s also worth noting that this is just one suggested approach to dealing with the problem; some of you might have different ideas and would like to see certain projects at the expense of others.

 There was a great article yesterday by Brian Rudman in the NZ Herald – and not just because it seems that he’s a fan of the Congestion Free Network.
 He starts off by arguing that the year of work and the $1 million+ spent on the Auckland transport funding Consensus Building Group has actually achieved relatively little:

 What an egregious waste of $1 million of ratepayers’ money that was.
 Set up a “consensus building group” to develop a formula for squeezing an extra $12 billion of transport funding out of Aucklanders, which the Government had already signalled it would reject.